stanley-nicholl/blade_runner_voight_kampff/README.md

 ## Next Steps

+- [ ] Enable webcam api for Firefox, Mozilla, and Edge browsers
 - [ ] Apply additional filtering to increase the 80s look and feel
 - [ ] Increase the "real" feeling of the VK test and improve audio editing
 - [ ] Ability to share wanted poster on social media